2023 Best Value Rehabilitation Professions Doctor's Degree Schools in the Great Lakes Region

 GVSU graduate students pay an average of $17,904 in tuition and fees each year.

-Central Michigan University landed the #10 spot in the 2023 rankings for the best value doctor’s degree rehabilitation and therapeutic professions programs.
-Located in the distant town of Mount Pleasant, Central Michigan is a public school with a large student population.
+With a ranking of #10, Central Michigan University did quite well on this year’s best value schools for rehabilitation and therapeutic professions students working on their doctor’s degree.
+Located in the distant town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

-Explore the best rehabilitation and therapeutic professions colleges for a specific state in the Great Lakes region.
+Explore the best rehabilitation and therapeutic professions schools for a specific state in the Great Lakes region.

 Rehabilitation & Therapeutic Professions is one of 30 different types of programs to choose from.